Skip to main content

 When you connect WooCommerce to Helm:

-• Orders — New and updated orders sync to Helm with customer details, line items, and order status
+• Orders and booking events — New and updated WooCommerce bookings sync into Helm with customer details, line items, and booking status

-• Booking products — YITH Booking & Appointment data syncs including dates, times, and participant counts
+• YITH booking data — YITH Booking & Appointment fields sync, including dates, times, and participant counts

 • Order status changes — Processing, completed, cancelled, and refunded statuses update in Helm automatically